kubernetes-sigs/gateway-api/geps/gep-3793/index.md

       message: "Route is bound to default Gateway"
 ```

-The default Gateway MUST NOT rewrite the `parentRefs` of a Route using the
+A default Gateway MUST NOT rewrite the `parentRefs` of a Route using the
 default Gateway; it MUST leave `parentRefs` empty.
 This becomes important if
-the default Gateway changes, or (in some situations) if GitOps tools are in
+the set of default Gateways changes, or (in some situations) if GitOps tools
-play.
+are in play.

-##### Enumerating Routes Bound to the Default Gateway

-To enumerate Routes bound to the default Gateway, Ana can look for Routes with
-no `parentRefs` specified, and then check the `status.parents` of those Routes
-to see if the Route has been claimed.
-This will also tell Ana which Gateway is
-the default, even if she doesn't have RBAC to query Gateway resources
-directly.

-While this is possible with `kubectl get -o yaml`, it's not exactly a friendly
-user experience, so adding this functionality to a tool like `gwctl` would be
-a dramatic improvement.
-In fact, looking at the `status` of a Route is very
-much something that we should expect Ana to do often, whether or not default
-Gateways are in play; `gwctl` or something similar SHOULD be able to show her
-which Routes are bound to which Gateways in every case, not just with default
-Gateways.

-##### Open Questions

-Should the Gateway also add a `condition` explicitly expressing that the Route
-has been claimed by the default Gateway, perhaps with `type: DefaultGateway`?
-This could help tooling like `gwctl` more easily enumerate Routes bound to the
-default Gateway.

-#### 2. Controlling which Gateway is the Default
+#### 2. Controlling which Gateways accept Defaulted Routes

-Since Chihiro must be able to control which Gateway is the default, selecting
+Since Chihiro must be able to control which Gateways accept defaulted Routes,
-the default Gateway must be an active configuration step taken by Chihiro,
+configuring a Gateway to accept defaulted Routes must be an active
-rather than any kind of implicit behavior.
-To that end, the Gateway resource
+configuration step taken by Chihiro, rather than any kind of implicit
-will gain a new field, `spec.isDefault`:
+behavior.
+To that end, the Gateway resource will gain a new field,
+`spec.isDefault`:

 ```go
 type GatewaySpec struct {